 We are a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financing needs of our customers.
 These financial instruments include commitments to extend credit and standby letters of credit.
 Those instruments involve, to varying degrees, elements of credit and interest rate risk in excess of the amount recognized in the consolidated balance sheets.
-The Company's exposure to credit loss in the event of nonperformance by the other party to the financial instrument for commitments to extend credit and standby letters of credit are not recorded as an asset or notional amount of those instruments.
+The Company's exposure to credit loss in the event of nonperformance by the other party to the financial instrument for commitments to extend credit and standby letters of credit to our customers is represented by the contractual or notional amount of those instruments.
 Commitments to extend credit and standby letters of credit are not recorded as an asset or liability by the Company until the instrument is exercised.
 The contractual or notional amounts of those instruments reflect the extent of involvement we have in particular classes of financial instruments.